catalystneuro/dandi-hugo-example/content/en/docs/04_user_guide/08_publish.md

+---
-# Publishing Dandisets
+title: Publishing Dandisets
+weight: 8
+---

 Once you create a Dandiset, DANDI will automatically create a `draft` version of the Dandiset that can be changed as many times as needed by editing the metadata or uploading new files.

 When the draft version is ready, you can *publish* your Dandiset.
 This results